mikedef/CarND-Vehicle-Detection/README.md

 ### Spatial Binning

-Next I will look at how reducing the resolution will effect how well I can detect features.
+Next I will look at how reducing the resolution will affect how well I can detect features.

 ![alt text][image5]